ZXXYy/Solana_Failed_Tx/README.md

 ## Data Collection & Preprocessing
 The code is under `src/crawler` directory.
 1. Config your JSON RPC API in `.env`
-2. Due to the large data volume of Solana transaction data, we sampled one-year transaction data from 2023-08-01 to 2024-0731 and stored it in `data/sampled_dates.csv` and `data/sampled_dates_with_block_id.csv`.
+2. Due to the large data volume of Solana transaction data, we sampled one-year transaction data from 2023-08-01 to 2024-0731 and indexed them in `data/sampled_dates.csv` and `data/sampled_dates_with_block_id.csv`.
     - Run `src/crawler/getSampleDays.py` to get the sampled dates and block ids.
 The results may differ from the sampled dates we provided due to randomness.
 3. Get transactions from the RPC node, process, and store the data into mongodb.
     The `DEBUG` variable in `.env` can be set to `True` to test the code and crawl only 50 blocks.
 Otherwise, the code will crawl transactions from block range in `data/sampled_dates_with_block_id.csv`, which takes 7+ days depending on your RPC rate limit.